 It’s not just about the money.
-Increasingly, executive compensation packages feature complex designs that incorporate pension benefits along with ever more creative bonus plans, and stock and equity options.
+Increasingly, executive compensation packages feature complex designs that incorporate pension benefits along with creative bonus plans as well as stock and equity options.
 Defending organizations against employee claims for entitlement to these benefits requires a multi-disciplinary approach to litigation that incorporates pension law, employment law and tax law expertise—and Hicks Morley delivers.

-We act for a wide variety of private and public sector employers with respect to pension, benefits and executive compensation claims, claims against employers and administrators over the administration of pension and benefits plans and employer liability for statutory benefits.
+We act for a wide variety of employers in the private and public sectors with respect to pension, benefits and executive compensation claims, claims against employers and administrators over the administration of pension and benefits plans, and employer liability for statutory benefits.

 Hicks Morley has represented clients on benefits claims ranging from wrongful dismissal actions to multi-jurisdictional claims for employee benefits in the context of restructuring proceedings as well as human rights and Charter-based challenges.

 - wrongful dismissal claims that involve claims for pension benefits including grow-in rights loss of pension contributions